rawcreative/fpp/www/readme.md

  - Bower for front-end package management

 Since all of the production ready files are built using these tools, you will need to have them installed on your system to properly compile and build the project.
 The minimum requirement for this is having Node installed on your machine.
 Once you have node installed, installing the build tools is simple:

+**Note:** To keep things simple for the time being I have left the bower_components and node_modules directories in the repo instead of ignoring them.

 To install the required build tools, on the command line navigate to the www/ directory and type: